CleverCloud/documentation/content/doc/addons/metabase.md

 You still need to specify the email address which Metabase must use as sender (use Metabase administration interface or set the `MB_EMAIL_FROM_ADDRESS` environment variable).
 Make sure you MailPace account is able to send email from this address/domain.

-## Migrating From a Self-Hosted Instance
+## Migrating from a self-hosted instance

 Even if you already have a self-hosted Metabase instance, you might want to migrate to the Metabase add-on in order to benefit from automatic upgrades.
 This is possible if your self-hosted instance uses PostgreSQL as its internal database.